-Local that Works spotlights innovative and replicable content, engagement and revenue initiatives at public radio and TV stations and nonprofit news organizations in the U.S. LTW includes an annual contest and a database (below).
-LTW produces webinars that offer insights into projects and organizations that are reshaping local journalism.
+Local that Works spotlights innovative and replicable content, engagement and revenue initiatives at public radio and TV stations and nonprofit and digital news organizations in the U.S. LTW includes an annual contest and a database (below).
+LTW produces webinars that offer insights into projects and organizations that are reshaping local civic journalism.

 Other tips on using the database: If viewing this on a computer, all projects are listed in the left column.
 Click on a project name and its longer profile will appear in the right column.
 If viewing on mobile, clicking on a project name will load the full listing on your screen.

-You can filter your results by selecting a tag or multiple tags in the categories drop down menu and clicking on search.
-IMPORTANT: If you want to change, broaden or narrow the results, make sure to uncheck categories for subsequent searches.
+Filter your results by selecting a tag or multiple tags in the categories drop down menu and clicking on search.
+IMPORTANT: Make sure to deselect your checked categories for subsequent searches.

 133 results found.

 Our Land: New Mexico’s Environmental Past, Present and Future is the only local broadcast series dedicated to covering the environment, demystifying the research and rekindling our love of the outdoors.

 Providing curated material designed to facilitate in-depth conversations and engaged communities beginning with the individuals who participate in their book groups.